ucsd-ml-arts/generative-text-ktantipa/README.md

 ![Alt text](https://github.com/ucsd-ml-arts/generative-text-ktantipa/blob/master/Images/Screen%20Shot%202019-10-17%20at%204.04.05%20PM.png)

-The next step is to build the model:
+Before generating the text, we have to build the model:

 The training parameters are in the abstract.